hagino3000/Struct.js/Readme.md

-# C Struct like object for JavaScript
+# Object with strict type checking for JavaScript like a struct in C.

 ## Struct.js provides more strict type checking.